-Although our focus has been DHR, these therapies can be responsible for other ADR, some of which may be potentially severe.
-Gastrointestinal effects, severe infections, QT prolongation and other electrocardiogram alterations, drug interactions, hematological and metabolic disorders or nephrotoxicity are the main serious adverse reactions reported.
+Although our review has focused on DHRs, the therapies presented may be responsible for other ADRs, some of which could prove severe.
+The main serious adverse reactions reported are gastrointestinal effects, severe infections, prolongation of the QT interval and other electrocardiographic abnormalities, drug interactions, hematological and metabolic disorders, and nephrotoxicity.